Clear, practical technology insights BSOD Code Lookup · Windows Error Code Lookup · Wi-Fi Troubleshooting · PC Troubleshooting Checklist

 What is Windsurf?

-Windsurf was the first IDE to integrate an agent, going far beyond simple auto-completion.
+Windsurf was an early editor to center an agentic coding workflow, going far beyond simple auto-completion.
 It is now developed by Cognition, the team behind Devin.
-Windsurf boasts proprietary models including SWE-1.5 (13 times faster than Sonnet 4.5) and Fast Context for quick codebase understanding, along with AI-powered Codemaps for intuitive code navigation.
+Windsurf boasts proprietary models including SWE-1.5 (marketed for faster agentic coding) and Fast Context for quick codebase understanding, along with AI-powered Codemaps for intuitive code navigation.

 Cursor is a popular AI-powered IDE based on VSCode.
 It's built by Anysphere.
 Cursor offers auto-completion features and a programming assistant powered by third-party models.